pksurferdad/knative-microservices/README.md

 * Configure `Real DNS` to allow your Knative Services to be accessed outside of the k8s cluster.
 We'll use `knative.example.com` as the sample domain name, similar to the Knative docs.
 * Install `cert-manager` to provide certificate management utilizing `lets-encrypt` as the certificate issuer.
 See this [guidance](https://knative.dev/docs/serving/encryption/external-domain-tls/) from Knative that provides additional insights into the settings below.
   * Install `cert-manager` following this [guidance](https://cert-manager.io/docs/installation/kubectl/)
-  * Configure the cert-manager integration to use wild card certs at namespace level.
+  * Configure the cert-manager integration to use wild card certs at namespace level to simplify the use of secured certificates.
 You can use the following `patch` command to set which namespaces should use the certificate.

 ```
 kubectl patch --namespace knative-serving configmap config-network -p '{"data": {"namespace-wildcard-cert-selector": "{\"matchExpressions\": [{\"key\":\"networking.knative.dev/disableWildcardCert\", \"operator\": \"In\", \"values\":[\"false\"]}]}"}}'